 How a beloved local business leveraged forensic cost accounting to navigate surging commodity prices, increasing its profit margin by 7% without alienating its loyal customer base.

 A specialized advisory team conducted a comprehensive Unit Cost and Contribution Margin Analysis on the shop's top 50 menu items.
-This involved breaking down the cost of every single ingredient, utility expense (e.g., electricity to run the espresso machine), and labor minute associated with each product.
-The results were surprising and critical.
+This involved breaking down the cost of every single ingredient, utility expense, and labor minute.
+The results were surprising.

-• The Latte Lie: Simple items like black coffee still had decent margins, but complex, customized drinks (like a large, triple-shot oat milk latte with flavor shots) were actually operating at a 2% loss due to the high variable cost of the specialty ingredients.
+Simple items like black coffee still had decent margins, but complex, customized drinks (like a large, triple-shot oat milk latte) were actually operating at a 2% loss due to the high variable cost of specialty ingredients.

-• Wasted Labor: The consultants found that 25% of the baristas' time was spent on low-margin tasks like washing reusable dishes, which could be streamlined by switching to disposable items for certain rush periods.
+The consultants found that 25% of the baristas' time was spent on low-margin tasks like washing reusable dishes, which could be streamlined.

-3. The Strategy: Margin Engineering and Silent Pricing
+3 The Strategy: Margin Engineering & Silent Pricing

 Phase 1: Cost Engineering